ThePython10110/ExchangeClone/README.md

 * DM/RM tools and armor aren't great... the DM tools are TOO fast and the armor is (depending on which game you're playing), too good or not good enough.
 I would love it if someone with more patience would submit a PR to improve them.
 I would like them to be as close to ProjectE as possible, and as similar as possible between MTG and MCL... but I just hate doing that kind of thing.
 Tools will be fixed in v7.0, and armor *might* be (depends on whether [this engine issue](https://github.com/minetest/minetest/issues/14344) gets fixed)
 * DM tools mine RM nodes too quickly for something that doesn't drop (MCL).
 This will be fixed in v7.0.
 * In Mineclonia, the Philosopher's Stone is unable to transmute wood and leaves.
 This will be fixed in v7.0.
+* Most MTG mob mods don't care that DM/RM tools are supposed to be unbreakable and add wear to them anyway.

 **If you have a suggestion or notice a bug, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**